abarax/resume/resume.md

 - Took part in the design and development of a connection manager proof-of-concept.
     - Built using Java, Coherence and OSB
     - Facilitated the replacement of Virgin Australia's core reservation system.
-    - Become a fully fledged connection pooling manager that saved hundreds of thousands of dollars in transaction costs.
+    - Became a fully fledged connection pooling manager that saved hundreds of thousands of dollars in transaction costs.
 - Traveled to Dehli, India to ensure key projects met their deadlines.

 ***AIDX Project***

 - One of two engineers that designed and implemented a distributed real-time flight event processing system.
     - Responsible for consuming hundreds of thousands of flight event messages per hour.
-    - Required reliable message delivery to the airport's 'Flight Information Display Screens'
+    - Required reliable message delivery to airport's 'Flight Information Display Screens'
     - Built using Java, distributed JMS queues, topics and EJB's deployed in a clustered Weblogic environment.
 - Developed a message parsing system using the Java parser generator ANTLR.
 - Lead the design and implementation of user interface components
-    - Built using Java web services, Stripe and jQuery.
+    - Built using Java web services, Stripe, HTML5, CSS3 and jQuery.
     - Forged a new understanding of the operational support provided within Virgin Australia.
     - Reduced complexity of maintenance and debugging in production.
-- Conducted numerous "white board" design presentations to stakeholders.
+- Conducted "white board" architecture presentations to stakeholders.

 ***Staff Travel Project***

-- Designed and built an event driven employee processing service using BPEL, Advanced Queuing, Oracle Business Events and Oracle E-Business.
-This service created re-usable logic whenever employee information was added or updated in Oracle E-Business.
+- Designed and built an event driven employee processing service.
+    - Built using BPEL, Advanced Queuing, Oracle Business Events and Oracle E-Business.
+    - Published employee event information to consumers.
 - Conducted presentations demonstrating this design to key stakeholders including the CIO.
-- Development of re-usable Oracle OSB and Java web services.
+- Development of re-usable Java web services.
-- Introduced the use of SoapUI for automated web service testing and contributed to the design and build of the framework.
+- Introduced the use of SoapUI for automated web service testing

 ***General***

-- Designed and implemented Virgin Australia's Oracle OSB automated testing and build management system using Python, Maven, Weblogic and SoapUI.
-This greatly increased development productivity and confidence.
+- Designed and implemented Virgin Australia's Oracle OSB automated testing and build management system.
+    - Built using Python, Maven, Weblogic and SoapUI.
+    - Greatly increased development productivity.
 - Participated in various technical discussions and took a lead role in dictating key decisions for Virgin's technical direction.
-Including the use of event driven principles, Enterprise Java Beans, automated OSB builds and web service testing.
+    - Introduced the use of event driven principles, Enterprise Java Beans, automated builds and web service testing.
 - Conducted presentations and design discussions in development team meetings.